 - Adopting a birth relative (kinship)

 The most common type of adoption for Canadian citizens is International.

 You may want to look on a website like canadaswaitingchildren.ca/, http://canadaheartgallery.ca/, or http://www.adoptontario.ca/ before beginning your journey.
 You can begin by emailing or calling the contact information on the website, and find out about the provincial requirements for adoption.
-You can also contact private adoption agencies in Canada, such as Small Miracles Adoption or Choices Adoption and Counseling, or U.S. agencies, such as American Adoptions, to inquire about your eligibility.
+You can also contact private adoption agencies in Canada, such as Small Miracles Adoption or Choices Adoption and Counseling, or U.S. agencies to inquire about your eligibility.
 As always, if you called to adopt a certain child or sibling group, be encouraged that the joy of changing a child’s life is worth every step of the process.